-The College of Arts and Applied Sciences is composed of five departments: the Department of Computer Science, the Department of Education, the Department of Languages and Translation, the Mathematics and Sciences Unit, and the Department of Social Sciences.
+The College of Arts and Applied Sciences is composed of six departments: the Department of Computer Science, the Department of Education, the Department of Languages and Translation, the Mathematics and Sciences Unit, the Department of Law and the Department of Social Sciences.
 These departments report to the Dean of the College of Arts and Applied Sciences.